Nexus-Mods/NexusMods.Archives.Nx/docs/Specification/File-Header.md

     Chunk size should always exceed Block size.
 Implementation of archiver can either return error or enforce this automatically.

-## TocPageCount
+## Header Page Count

-Number of 4K memory pages required to store the entire Table of Contents (incl. compressed StringPool).
+Number of 4K memory pages required to store this header and the Table of Contents (incl. compressed StringPool).

 Size: `13 bits`, (0-8191).
 Max size of 32MiB.